- Camel Card

 Connecticut College is a residential college.
 Approximately 98% of the students live on campus, and many social activities and other events revolve around the residence halls, known as "houses."
 The houses are spaced throughout the oval-shaped campus, an effect that is both aesthetically pleasing and convenient.

-There are no fraternities or sororities and no all-freshmen residence halls.
-You'll be living with a mix of students from all four classes.
+There are no fraternities or sororities and no first-year residence halls.
 First-year students live in doubles, triples, and a few quads.
 Although it's not guaranteed, most upperclassmen have singles.

 North campus is the home of "the Plex," which comprises six residence halls connected to Harris Refectory, the largest dining facility on campus.
 (A big plus, especially in the winter!)
 The Plex is also close to the College Center at Crozier-Williams (“Cro”) and the north parking lot.